eliseevmv/Checkout-DotNet-Challenge/readme.md

 ## 1.1.
 Architecture and tech stack

 I've decided to implement Payment Gateway as REST API and to use JSON format.
-I'd also decided to implement it using .NET Core and to host it on Azure.
+I've also decided to implement it using .NET Core and to host it on Azure.
 I assume it is acceptable.

 ## 1.2.
 Endpoints